suneel0101/suneel0101.github.io/_posts/2021-01-05-44-unanswered-questions-in-raniere-case.md

 I have a plan to redress this injustice.

-Before Frank Report readers get too upset, let me say that I do not have all the answers.
+Before readers get too upset, let me say that I do not have all the answers.
 That’s why I am asking questions and investigating.
 Some of you might say Keith is convicted, so the matter is settled.
 But if it was unjust, untrue, if it was a railroading of an innocent man, then it is not settled.
 It will never be settled if justice was not done.

 There is no infallibility I know of ascribed to the US criminal justice system.
 Innocent people get convicted all the time, as many studies show.